View disassembly code in the Visual Studio debugger (C#, C++, Visual Basic, F#)

 The Disassembly window shows assembly code corresponding to the instructions created by the compiler.
-If you are debugging managed code, these assembly instructions correspond to the native code created by the Just-in-Time (JIT) compiler, not the Microsoft intermediate language (MSIL) generated by the Visual Studio compiler.
+If you're debugging managed code, these assembly instructions correspond to the native code created by the Just-in-Time (JIT) compiler, not the Microsoft intermediate language (MSIL) created by the Visual Studio compiler.

 In addition to assembly instructions, the Disassembly window can show the following optional information:

 Memory address where each instruction is located.
-For native applications, this is the actual memory address.
-For Visual Basic, C#, or managed code, it is an offset from the beginning of the function.
+For native applications, it is the actual memory address.
+For Visual Basic or C#, it's an offset from the beginning of the function.

 Source code from which the assembly code derives.

-Code bytes—byte representations of the actual machine or MSIL instructions.
+Code bytes, that is, the byte representations of the actual machine or MSIL instructions.

 Symbol names for the memory addresses.

 Assembly-language instructions consist of mnemonics, which are abbreviations for instruction names, and symbols for variables, registers, and constants.
 Each machine-language instruction is represented by one assembly-language mnemonic optionally followed by one or more symbols.

 Assembly code relies heavily on processor registers or, for managed code, common language runtime registers.
 You can use the Disassembly window along with the Registers window, which allows you to examine register contents.

 To view machine-code instructions in their raw numeric form, rather than as assembly language, use the Memory window or select Code Bytes from the shortcut menu in the Disassembly window.